Farbfetzen/epicycles/README.md

 ```
 python epicycles.py shapes/heart.txt
 ```
 If you run it without a file path then the app will go into "draw" mode.
-All other arguments will be ignored in this case.
 There you you can draw a shape with the mouse.
 Then hit enter to watch the circles go.

 ### Controls